sairanjitha2906/sample-intellij-repo/readme.md

-This project is demo for git commands
+This project is demo for git commands.